 If a host is compromised, a hacker can create new rogue VMs or create a hyperstack or hyperjack attack.
-A hyperstack attack is similar to a man-in-the-middle attack, in which the original hypervisor is replaced with a rogue hypervisor but the legitimate hypervisor and hardware are unaware of the compromise.
+A hyperstack attack is similar to a man-in-the-middle attack, in which the original hypervisor is replaced with a rouge hypervisor but the legitimate hypervisor and hardware are unaware of the compromise.
 The rogue hypervisor is then privy to all the communication between the original hypervisor and the VMs.
 A hyperjack attack is a compromise of the hypervisor, similar to a rootkit infection on a physical computer.
 There have been a few documented hypervisor attacks, and itâ€™s just a matter of time before an ESX attack is released into the public domain.

 When a hypervisor is compromised, determining the source of attack is very difficult because the machine is a VM.
 The problem is even worse if the hypervisor is part of a cluster.
 The rogue VM could be moved from one host to another and possibly even replicated to a remote site using SAN replication.
 If a host gets infected in a cluster, youâ€™ll probably have to take down your entire virtualization cluster and clean up the mess.

 I hope Iâ€™ve raised enough concerns to convince you that virtualization security is indeed important.
-The basic tenet of virtualization security is to protect the virtualization host at all costs.
+The basic tenant of virtualization security is to protect the virtualization host at all costs.
 If a host is compromised, you might not be able to fully recover your environment.
 I teach a 5-day course on this subject, so this article obviously isnâ€™t a comprehensive tutorial on how to harden your virtualization environment.
 However, the suggestions I highlight in this article can be a significant help in hardening your virtualization infrastructure in a VMware environment.

 Protected Management Network